-Earlier in 2018, the White Coat Investor debuted his first online course, the provocatively titled Fire Your Financial Advisor.
+Since the White Coat Investor debuted his first online course, hundreds of readers have completed the provocatively titled Fire Your Financial Advisor, and they are now confidently managing their own money.

 I did, however, watch a significant portion of the course, and I shared my thoughts on the course here.